Why is There a Red Light On My Motherboard?

 To fix the red boot light on the motherboard, disconnect the motherboard from the power supply if you encounter a fixed red light.
 You can also reset the motherboard bios or even replace the CMOS Battery.

 Reset your motherboard’s bios.
 It’s usually a jumper that can be shortened (by plugging in a jumper).
 If you don’t know how to accomplish this, you’ll need a user manual on your board.
-You might also look out for your motherboard’s manufacturer’s official help website.
+You might also look for your motherboard manufacturer’s official help website.
 You can also remove your CMOS battery & set it aside for at least 5 minutes.

-If the problem remains after you’ve tested all of the parts, it might be a faulty motherboard or a failing or malfunctioning power supply.
+If the problem remains after you’ve tested all the parts, it might be a faulty motherboard or a failing or malfunctioning power supply.
 When a power supply fails, the motherboard & components may still get electricity, and everything, including the system fans, may turn on, but the computer will not start.

 What is the Lifespan of a Motherboard?